Chefsessel/calc_tools/calc_convert_tools/ReadMe.md

-# Calcuation Tools (various)
+# Calculation Tools (various)

 Written in vanilla JavaScript (well, exception see below) for the pure joy of it.

-Calculate percentages, your lifetime (in hours, minutes, seconds), your chinese zodiac sign and - the feature you've been longing for - convert a string to morse code.
+I had been meddling with this stuff when I was learning JS and figured it shouldn't just sit around on my hard disk, so here you go.
-I'll keep adding converters and stuff whenever I find the time to churn out new stuff.
+I don't have to time to make this pretty.
+I'll keep adding stuff whenever I find the time to churn out new stuff.
+Again, no time, sorry.

+Calculate percentages
+- How much are X % of Y ?
+- X are how much % of Y?

+Calculate your lifetime
+- Exactly how many days, hours and minutes are you old?

+Calculate your Chinese Zodiac sign
+- Find out what animal you are!

+Convert a string to morse code
+- I know you've been longing for that!

+** Exception **
-Exception: Using jquery UI as a polyfill for <input type="date"> since browser support is still flimsy.
+Using jquery UI as a polyfill for <input type="date"> since browser support is still flimsy.

+** Attention: **
-Attention: This stuff does not even have basic error capture, no time, sorry! (thus the stuff here is not intended for the average user, use with caution or add your own measures (advised!)
+This stuff does not even have basic error capture, no time, sorry! (thus the stuff here is not intended for the average user, use with caution or add your own measures (advised!)

+** LICENCE **
+Everything here is free as in free bear.
+Use it, abuse it.
+Commercially or privately.